darkmatterdavson/ds_carpackage/README.md

 This solution has many advantages.
 You can easily edit cars without having to edit marged cars into a single file.
 And it contains a preloader to download the car before connecting to the server.

-Packege contain as example p1 car.
+Package contain as example p1 car.
 You can delete this car.

 Installation Instructions:
 --------------------------